100 Notable alumni of

 -

-Ernst Rudolf Johannes Reuter was the mayor of West Berlin from 1948 to 1953, during the time of the Cold War.
-He played a significant role in unifying the divided sectors of Berlin and publicly and politically took a stand against the totalitarianism of the Soviet Union.
+Ernst Rudolf Johannes Reuter was a German politician who was the mayor of West Berlin from 1948 to 1953, during the Cold War.
+He played a significant role in unifying the divided sectors of Berlin and publicly and politically took a stand against the Soviet Union.

 -